Fleek-PIatform/website/src/content/guides/fleek-nextjs-guide/index.md

 module.exports = nextConfig;
 ```

-This line of code will create a new folder called `out` for when we build our NextJs app.
+This line of code will create a new folder called `out` for when we build our NextJS app.

 Next, run the `npm run build` command.
-This will compile our NextJs project, and produce the corresponding HTML code into a folder called `out`.
+This will compile our NextJS project, and produce the corresponding HTML code into a folder called `out`.

 ![](./out.png)